Siitag/small-games/README.md

 ## 2. Chelsea Mystery
 This is a text game which doesnt require much skill to code but it was made to learn more about scripts and choices in a game.

+## 3. Axe Game
+This is a game built with the library raylib where the user has to dodge an axe bouncing up and down the screen and reach the finish line to win the game

 # Javascript

 # Araknoid